 Back, neck and/or pelvic pain are common symptoms experienced by pregnant women.
 Although pregnant women are known to use complementary and alternative medicine (CAM) frequently, no research to date has provided in-depth examination of healthcare practitioner utilisation of pregnant women who experience back, neck and/or pelvic pain.A sub-study of 1835 pregnant women from the nationally representative Australian Longitudinal Study on Women's Health (ALSWH).
 Demographics, health status and healthcare utilisation measures were analysed for symptoms of back, neck and/or pelvic pain during pregnancy, using regression models.During their pregnancy, 39.5% women experienced back pain, 12.4% experienced neck pain and 16.3% women experienced pelvic pain.
 Pregnant women were more likely to consult a massage therapist for their back pain (32.3%) and neck pain (39.9%), and another alternative practitioner (27.3%) or obstetrician (22.1%) for pelvic pain, while some women did not seek treatment (<30%).
 Women who sought help for each symptom reported significantly worse levels of mental and physical health across most SF-36 domains (P<.05).
 Women without health insurance, or pregnancy-related healthcare insurance were less likely to seek treatment.Pregnant women experiencing back, neck and/or pelvic pain frequently consult CAM practitioners, particularly if they have healthcare insurance.
 There is a need for all healthcare practitioners providing maternity care to enquire about possible back, neck and pelvic pain amongst women in their care and be cognisant of possible corresponding CAM use for such symptoms.

-Ladanyi, S & Elliott, D 2008, 'Traumatic brain injury: An integrated clinical case presentation and literature review Part I: Assessment and initial management', Australian critical care, vol. 21, no. 2, pp. 86-95.View/Download from: UTS OPUS or Publisher's site
+Ladanyi, S & Elliott, D 2008, 'Traumatic brain injury: An integrated clinical case presentation and literature review Part I: Assessment and initial management', Australian critical care, vol. 21, no. 2, pp. 86-95.View/Download from: Publisher's site

 Holistic nursing care of critically ill patients continues to be a challenge for all levels of critical care clinicians.
 Patients with multi-system dysfunction in particular, present complicated clinical challenges that demand care based on sound knowledge and understanding of physiological, psychosocial and spiritual needs.
 Experiential learning through exposure to a range of patient presentations enables incremental development of professional practice and excellence in nursing care.
 Case study learning enhances understanding through application of theory to practice in complex clinical presentations.
 This two-part paper outlines the assessment, interventions and outcome of a person who sustained multiple trauma including severe traumatic brain injury (TBI).
 Part I explores assessment and initial management from pre-hospital care through to the Emergency Department (ED) and operating theatre.
 Part II describes the intensive care period as an integral component of the continuum of care.
 Key issues in the case are presented sequentially with relevant literature integrated and applied to clinical progress, focussing on the complex physiological, psychosocial, spiritual and environmental needs of the patient and his family.
 The purpose of the paper is to therefore provide a comprehensive learning resource for critical care nurses, particularly for those beginning their practice.

-Ladanyi, S & Elliott, D 2008, 'Traumatic brain injury: An integrated clinical case presentation and literature review Part II: The continuum of care', Australian Critical Care, vol. 21, no. 3, pp. 141-153.View/Download from: UTS OPUS or Publisher's site
+Ladanyi, S & Elliott, D 2008, 'Traumatic brain injury: An integrated clinical case presentation and literature review Part II: The continuum of care', Australian Critical Care, vol. 21, no. 3, pp. 141-153.View/Download from: Publisher's site

 The following paper continues the presentation of a case scenario outlining the assessment, interventions and outcome of a person who sustained multiple trauma with a focus on traumatic brain injury (TBI).
 Part I explored assessment and initial management of the patient from pre-hospital care through to the emergency department and operating theatre.
 Part II describes the intensive care period as an integral component of the continuum of care.
 Key issues in the case are presented sequentially with relevant theory integrated and applied to the clinical case throughout the discussion with a focus on the complex physiological, psychological, and spiritual needs of the patient and their family.